Hello, and welcome to the official City on a Hill Press website. We’re glad you’re here. Please, come on in, pull up a chair, and let’s chat.

 Have fun!
 We really want to make sure that you’re having a great time posting on our site, so feel free to let loose a bit and chat it up with our fellow community members.
 As long as you’re following the spirit of the Commenter’s Code and treating others with respect, you’ll be fine.
 We’ll see you in the comment threads!

 We at City on a Hill Press do our best to ensure inappropriate comments are removed as quickly as possible.
 However, we’re not perfect, and sometimes a comment that breaks the above rules slips by and ends up publicly displayed for a short time.
-By browsing and/or commenting on our site, you acknowledge that comments are the opinion of the indicated author (even comments written by CHP Staff) and do not necessarily represent the opinions of City on a Hill Press, UCSC Student Media, UC Santa Cruz, or the Regents of the University of California.
+By browsing and/or commenting on our site, you acknowledge that comments are the opinion of the indicated author (even comments written by CHP staff) and do not necessarily represent the opinions of City on a Hill Press, UCSC Student Media, UC Santa Cruz, or the University of California.
 Comment tools are provided As-Is, without any warranties.

 For more guidance on commenting online, we recommend checking out Lifehacker’s article on commenting etiquette, located at http://lifehacker.com/software/top/special-lifehackers-guide-to-weblog-comments-126654.php.